RedHatOfficial/miq-Utilities/README.md

 and has a PRIORITY and SETTINGS class values.

 Copy our settings.rb to a high priority domain.
 Configure it to have embedded methods of all other settings.rb you wish to include (but not the one from this project).
-Ordered inclusion is impossible to guarentee with the UX currently, the PRIORITY setting, however, is honoured in merging the hashes.
+Ordered inclusion is impossible to guarantee with the UX currently, the PRIORITY setting, however, is honoured in merging the hashes.
 In practice, you are going to want to use non-overlapping key values, or manually reconcile  the desired values in the settings.rb in the high priority domain.